prisconapoli/prisconapoli.github.com/_posts/2015-04-11-Symphony-of-the-Universe.md

 ---
 layout: post
 category : Physics
-tags: [quantum physics, computational Universe, Uncertainty principle, atom] image : post_quantum_part/sym.jpg
+tags: [quantum physics, computational universe, Uncertainty principle, thermodynamics, entropy, information] image : post_quantum_part/sym.jpg
 tagline: We have to remember that what we observe is not nature herself, but nature exposed to our method of questioning - Werner Heisenberg
 ---